Imageomics/HDR-SMood-Challenge/pages/evaluation.md

 Each prediction will be scored using the continuous rank probability score (CRPS), which provides a metric to evaluate both the accuracy and precision of a prediction when compared against an observed datapoint ([Gneiting and Raftery 2007](https://doi.org/10.1198/016214506000001437)).
 Here we use the convention where 0 is the best possible score, and CRPS values increase as prediction accuracy and precision decrease.
 This approach has been used successfully in forecasting challenges like the [NEON Ecological Forecasting Challenge](https://projects.ecoforecast.org/neon4cast-ci/) organized by the [Ecological Forecasting Initiative (EFI)](https://ecoforecast.org/) (see the documentation [here](https://projects.ecoforecast.org/neon4cast-docs/Evaluation.html)).
 Submissions to this challenge will be scored using the [`score4cast` R package](https://github.com/eco4cast/score4cast) developed by EFI.

-The CRPS values for a submission will be averaged across `eventId`s to produce an overall score, where the winning submission will have the lowest overall score.
+We use Root Mean Square (RMS) of six categories as the primary score, where the winning submission will have the lowest RMS score.
 For the challenge, we will also post a leaderboard with sub-categories for each SPEI time scale (30 days, 1 year, 2 years).
 There will also be an extra-challenging "novel eco-domain" category, where beetle images and metadata from sampling events from an eco-domain that was not included in the training dataset will be provided as input as a true out-of-sample challenge.